Polymer/old-docs-site/app/2.0/start/quick-tour.md

 ### Use data binding

-Of course, it's not enough to have static local DOM.
-You usually want to have your element update its local DOM dynamically.
+Of course, it's not enough to have static shadow DOM.
+You usually want to have your element update its shadow DOM dynamically.

 Data binding is a great way to quickly propagate changes in your element and reduce boilerplate code.
 You can bind properties in your component using the "double-mustache" syntax (`{%raw%}{{}}{%endraw%}`).